Skip to content

 Deployment

-Backchannel deploys as a self-hosted Docker Compose stack: nginx-served frontend, FastAPI backend, and PostgreSQL.
-There is no cloud-specific tooling; anything that runs Docker can host it.
+The Backchannel app deploys as a self-hosted Docker Compose stack: nginx-served frontend, FastAPI backend, and PostgreSQL.
+Anything that runs Docker can host the app.
+The public documentation site is a separate Cloudflare Worker with static assets, private D1 access records, and private R2 desktop releases.

 Service Image/build Ports Notes